chrispy-snps/DITA-mini-toc-element/README.md

 ## Implementation Notes

-The child links are obtained using the existing `&lt;nav&gt;` (child/parent/sibling navigation) link collection code.
+The child links are obtained using the existing `<nav>` (child/parent/sibling navigation) link collection code.

 ## Limitations